2017.09 - 2017.10 CASe/Method: Collaborative User Journey Mapping Method Customer; VISMA

 Background

 During my time as UX Lead at Visma I developed a method called Collaborative User Journey Mapping.
 The method involves providing participants with action cards featuring various task icons, which they arrange on a physical timeline to illustrate activities and interactions in relation to the task at hand.
 The main idea behind is to direct attention away from screen interfaces and make it easier for users to recall and share narratives and "war stories" that reveal service gaps or frustrations that standard testing might miss.
 The approach fosters self-reflection for the participant and provides the researcher with proactive engagement and deeper insights into how a product fits into a larger ecosystem.
-I have used it regularly during the autumn of 2017 and have gotten great results by using it as a startup exercise when performing user visits and research.
+I have used it regularly since 2017 and have gotten great results by using it as a startup exercise when performing user interviews and research.

 2017.09 - 2017.10 CASe/Method: Collaborative User Journey Mapping Method Customer; Visma